kle0py/UAF-dashMPD/README.md

 # UAF-dashMPD
-Tools for managing dashMPD files on the UbiArt Framework.
+Tools for managing dashMPD files on the UbiArt Framework (for Just Dance).